Ask Your API Provider About Their Carrier Network

 - The network infrastructure of the communications platform

 - The technology layer of the communications platform

-To understand whether potential API partners have the right components in place to deliver consistent quality, businesses need to ask the following five questions:
+To understand whether potential API partners have the right components in place to deliver consistent quality, businesses need to ask these five questions:

 1. Do you work directly with local in-country carriers or via larger global carriers?

 API providers that work directly with local in-country carriers can minimize multiple hops.
-Plus, they can directly assess the quality of each carrier and build relationships with them to be able to then quickly troubleshoot issues.
-In contrast, using a larger global carrier could put the communications platform several degrees away from the end network operator, which can increase call latency and make it difficult to get the root cause of network and call quality issues.
+Plus, they can directly assess the quality of each carrier and build relationships with them so they can quickly troubleshoot issues.
+In contrast, using only larger global carriers could put the communications platform several degrees away from the end network operator, which can increase call latency and make it difficult to get the root cause of network and call quality issues.

 2. How do you assess and monitor the quality of the carriers you work with?

-Having direct connections to local carriers can make it easier to assess and monitor quality due to the first-degree nature of the partnerships.
+Having direct connections to local carriers can make it easier to assess and monitor quality thanks to the first-degree nature of the partnerships.
 Still, businesses need to make sure that their API providers have mechanisms in place to assess and monitor quality on an ongoing basis.
 For example, an API provider can use in-country physical test nodes to assess communications quality via these carriers.
-These physical devices simulate end-users to test call and SMS quality in real-time, so API providers can quickly spot issues and resolve them.
+These physical devices simulate end users to test call and SMS quality in real time, so API providers can quickly spot issues and resolve them.